guyyaffear/FireBaseHW/asstes/README.md

 ### Prerequisites

 ```
-- Materialize: visit http://materializecss.com/getting-started.html for the CDN and link in html
+- Bootstrap: visit {put a bootsrapa link} for the CDN and link in html
 - jQuery: visit http://code.jquery.com/ and link in html
 - Firebase: https://firebase.google.com/
 ```